 Becoming a volunteer with the Baltimore County Department of Recreation and Parks is a three-step process: contact your local community office, apply and undergo a background check, and receive authorization.
 Learn more about the Volunteer Registration Program or follow the steps below to begin.

-Call or email your local recreation office, recreation council, or nature center, or the Recreation Volunteer Coordinator to find out what volunteer opportunities are available.
-You don't have to volunteer close to home, but your local office is the best place to start.
+To find out what volunteer opportunities are available, call or email your local recreation office, recreation council or nature center, or email the Recreation Volunteer Coordinator at email@example.com.
+You don’t have to volunteer close to home, but your local office is the best place to start.

 Fill out the online volunteer application.
 Your application provides the basis for your background check.